gocd/go-cookbook/README.md

 vagrant up command now requires ubuntu box name for older versions of vagrant (vagrant up ubuntu) ubuntu is the default for newer versions

 go::agent will install and configure a Go agent, and associate it with an existing Go server.
 By default it will install one agent per CPU.
-You can override this via node[:go][:agent][:instance_count].
+You can override this via node[:gocd][:agent][:instance_count].
 ### Single Node
 go::default will install both on the same node for Linux OS.